 It’s that time again: PhotoDemon 6.2 is nearing release, and it’s time for beta testing!
 A few minor items still need addressing, but the program is 99% ready for release, so anyone who can give it a whirl is greatly appreciated.

 The 6.2 release cycle has been a bit different from past ones.
 Historically, my work on PhotoDemon was guided by three things: adding core features present in other photo editors but missing in PD, adding things that sounded fun and/or interesting to develop, and adding things requested by users.
-After a good number of updates had been added, I’d call it a new version, and there was never much rhyme nor reason to it.
+After a good number of features were completed, I’d call it a new version, and there was never much rhyme nor reason to it.

 With 6.2, this helter-skelter development approach changed.
 For the first time, I prepared a roadmap in advance, and stuck to it closely throughout the dev cycle.
 This resulted in more focused development, and instead of a bunch of random new tools, this release includes a number of sweeping changes that improve whole swaths of the program.

-There were two primary focuses of the 6.2 roadmap: modernizing the PD interface, and preparing the program for Layers support.
+There were two primary focuses of the 6.2 roadmap: modernizing PhotoDemon’s interface, and preparing for Layers support.
 I am happy to report that both of these goals have been met, and the full focus for 6.4 will be implementing said Layers.

 But rather than focusing on the future, let’s talk about this release.
 For users upgrading from 6.0, here are all the neat improvements coming your way: